franzbu/EnhancedSpaces.spoon/README.md

 Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go.
 All you see for now is a new icon in your menu bar indicating your current mSpace, so let's find out how you can interact with your new mSpaces.

 ## Menu
-You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it can be convenient to get things done via menu - even more so at the beginning, when the muscle memory regarding the new hotkeys might not yet be at full steam.
+You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it can be convenient to get things done via menu.

-EnhancedSpaces' menu can be used to switch to another mSpace with or without moving a window along, to swap windows, to get a window from another mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).
+EnhancedSpaces' menu lets you switch to another mSpace with or without moving a window along, swap windows, get a window from another mSpace, and create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).

 Clicking EnhancedSpaces' icon in the menu bar, a menu like this is shown: